Post-Traumatic Stress Disorder Clinic

 Post-traumatic stress disorder (PTSD) is caused by distressing and extremely frightening events.
 There are three groups of problems in PTSD:

 It is common for people with PTSD to experience feelings of isolation, guilt, shame and anger.
-PTSD can also impact your sleep and concentration throughout day to day activities.
+PTSD can also impact your sleep and concentration throughout day-to-day activities.
 PTSD symptoms are often severe and persistent, causing a significant impact on the person's life.

 It is common for PTSD to develop much later than the stressful event (months or even years after).